 Tips On Making Videos for YouTube

-Start making videos with the video equipment you already have.
+Make videos with the video equipment you already have.
 Our most popular YouTube video was filmed with an old GoPro action camera.
+Check it out below.

-Figure out your style before going out to buy the gear you need to support the type of videos you want to make.
-Most people have a smart phone with a decent camera which makes it an economical way to start making videos.
+Figure out your style.
+Before you go out and buy all the video equipment you think you need, figure out your style first.
+That way you can get the right video gear to support the type of videos you want to make.
+Most people already have a smartphone with a decent camera which makes it an economical way to start making YouTube videos.